verhovsky/books-futures-explained/src/introduction.md

 > [the repository for the book itself here][book_repo].
 The final example which
 > you can clone, fork or copy [can be found here][example_repo].
 Any suggestions
 > or improvements can be filed as a PR or in the issue tracker for the book.
+>
+> As always, all kinds of feedback is welcome.

 ## Reader exercises and further reading